PrestaShop/docs/src/content/1.7/faq/tips-and-tricks/hook-tips.md

 }
 ```

-There are even more methods to check it, for example, thanks to `LegacyParametersConverter` which was introduced in 1.7.7.0, you can get controller action using following approach:
+Other methods are available.
+For example, thanks to `LegacyParametersConverter` which was introduced in 1.7.7.0, you can get controller action parameter using following approach:
 ```php
 $action = Tools::getValue('action');
 ```
-If `legacy_params` are configured correctly, above mentioned code snipped should return 'addorder'
+The configuration `legacy_params` for migrated page allows to link legacy parameters with new Symfony routes.
+If they are configured correctly, above mentioned code snippet should return 'addorder'.
+So you can use the legacy parameters to check a Symfony page identity.